missionpinball/mpf-docs/install/mac.rst

 Now that MPF is installed, you can follow our :doc:`step-by-step tutorial </tutorial/index>` which will show you how to start building your own game in MPF!

+Make sure to lookup mpf-monitor later, if you want to simulate and configure a machine you own in hardware.